hayeah/sike-react-course/js-bling-bling/index.md

 Basically only CSS3 transform can be accelerated by the GPU.
 Any of the box model properties (top, left, width, height, padding, margin, border...) would trigger relayout and repaint.

-So changing our TweenMax code to use CSS transform:
+So changing our TweenMax code to take advantage of GPU, by using CSS transform: